GalerkinToolkit/GalerkinToolkit.jl/docs/src/index.md

 ### What

-GalerkinToolkit is a high-performance finite element toolbox built in the [Julia programming language](https://julialang.org/).
-It provides modular building blocks that allow users to easily implement custom finite element codes for solving partial differential equations (PDEs), using a variety of numerical schemes, and across diverse computing environments.
+GalerkinToolkit is a high-performance finite element (FE) toolbox fully implemented in the [Julia programming language](https://julialang.org/).
+It provides modular building blocks to easily implement custom finite element codes to solve partial differential equations (PDEs), using a variety of numerical schemes, and across diverse computing environments.
 GalerkinToolkit integrates seamlessly with the broader Julia ecosystem.
-It supports the use of external solvers such as [`PartitionedSolvers.jl`](https://github.com/PartitionedArrays/PartitionedArrays.jl), [`PetscCall.jl`](https://github.com/PartitionedArrays/PetscCall.jl), [`LinearSolve.jl`](https://github.com/SciML/LinearSolve.jl), [`NonLinearSolve.jl`](https://github.com/SciML/NonlinearSolve.jl), and [`DifferentialEquations.jl`](https://github.com/SciML/DifferentialEquations.jl) to handle the algebraic systems resulting from PDE discretizations.
+It supports external solvers such as [`PartitionedSolvers.jl`](https://github.com/PartitionedArrays/PartitionedArrays.jl), [`PetscCall.jl`](https://github.com/PartitionedArrays/PetscCall.jl), [`LinearSolve.jl`](https://github.com/SciML/LinearSolve.jl), [`NonLinearSolve.jl`](https://github.com/SciML/NonlinearSolve.jl), and [`DifferentialEquations.jl`](https://github.com/SciML/DifferentialEquations.jl) to handle the algebraic systems resulting from PDE discretizations.
 For visualization, the toolkit provides plotting recipes for [`Makie.jl`](https://github.com/MakieOrg/Makie.jl) and utilities for exporting results in [`VTK` format](https://vtk.org/) using [`WriteVTK.jl`](https://github.com/JuliaVTK/WriteVTK.jl).

 ### Why

-GalerkinToolkit is definitively not the first FEM software project out there, but it has some unique design features.
-This includes unified high- and low-level APIs, a deep integration with the Julia package ecosystem, a new form compiler --the GalerkinToolkit form compiler (GTFC)--, and  a redesign and reimplementation of the core ideas behind [Gridap](https://github.com/gridap/Gridap.jl).
+GalerkinToolkit is definitively not the first FEM software project out there, but it has some unique features.
+This includes an unified API with high- and low-level abstractions, a deep integration with the Julia package ecosystem, a new form compiler, and  a redesign of the core ideas behind [Gridap](https://github.com/gridap/Gridap.jl).

 Find more information about GalerkinToolkit's features and novelties in the [Introduction](@ref) of the manual.